 The Bank accepts deposits from the public and extends credit, transfers payments in Georgia and abroad, exchanges currencies and provides commercial and broker-dealer services to its commercial and retail customers.
-Its main office is in Tbilisi, Georgia and as of 30 June 2010: 181) branches, outlets, centers and mobile banking units operating in Georgia.
-The Bank's registered legal address is Liberty Tower 74 Chavchavadze Avenue, 0162 Tbilisi, Georgia.
+Its main office is in Tbilisi, Georgia and it has 253 (2010: 204) branches, outlets, centers and mobile banking units operating in Georgia.
+The Bank's registered legal address is Liberty Tower, 74 I. Chavchavadze Avenue, 0162 Tbilisi, Georgia.